 - Actively cooperate to achieve a balanced benefit and investment contribution to ensure that the relationship is and continues to be in the mutual interests of the parties.

-- Must have a European footprint with presence in five countries and able to interconnect to Liberty Global in at least three locations inside Europe or must have a non-European footprint and able to interconnect to Liberty Global in at least two locations outside Europe.
+- Shall have a European footprint with a presence in five countries and able to interconnect to Liberty Global in at least three locations inside Europe or must have a non-European footprint and able to interconnect to Liberty Global in at least two locations outside Europe.

-- Must be able to interconnect resiliently to Liberty Global in at least two locations in the requested country, of which one will be at the sole discretion of Liberty Global.
+- Shall be able to interconnect resiliently to Liberty Global in at least two, or three in case of the United Kingdom, locations in the country concerned, of which the majority of locations will be at the sole discretion of Liberty Global.

-- Must exchange a minimum 95th percentile of 70 Gbps inbound or outbound traffic with Liberty Global network(s) in that specific country.
+- Shall exchange a minimum 95th percentile of 140 Gbps inbound or outbound traffic with Liberty Global network(s) in that specific country.

-In the requirements above measurement of 95th percentile is defined as sampling every 5 minutes the bits transferred, during a calendar month, ignoring the top 5% values and then taking the highest remaining value.
+In the requirements under these Peering Principles, a measurement of 95th percentile is defined as sampling every 5 minutes the bits transferred, during a calendar month, ignoring the top 5% values and then taking the highest remaining value.